michaelbromley/angularUtils/src/directives/pagination/README.md

 If you plan to use a custom template, take a look at the default as demonstrated in dirPagination.tpl.html to get an idea of how it interacts with the directive.

-There are two ways to specify the template of the pagination controls directive:
+There are three ways to specify the template of the pagination controls directive:

-**1. Use the `paginationTemplateProvider` in your app's config block to set a global template for your app:**
+**1. Use the `paginationTemplateProvider` in your app's config block to set a global templateUrl for your app:**

 ```JavaScript
 myApp.config(function(paginationTemplateProvider) {